 Don’t leave home without one

-At Elika Real Estate, we like to compare not having your representative in using your spouse’s attorney in a divorce and paying for both sides.
+At Elika Real Estate, we like to compare not having your representative in using your spouse’s attorney in divorce and paying for both sides.
 You would hire your lawyer to represent your best interests; similarly, you should have your real estate, agent.